Permafrost/Tundra/readme.md

     tundra.document:compact($document)

     # copies the value associated with the source key to the target key in the given IData document
+    # keys can be simple or fully qualified, such as a/b/c[0]/d
     tundra.document:copy($document, $key.source, $key.target)

     # removes the element with the given key from the given IData document
+    # keys can be simple or fully qualified, such as a/b/c[0]/d
     tundra.document:drop($document, $key)

     # returns either a shallow (top-level elements) or deep (recursive) clone